gryhkn/gryhkn/README.md

 ### Great!
 You have arrived here &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=gryhkn.gryhkn&style=flat-square&color=ffeb00)

 I'm a Software Developer 💻 at Ayvos AI Solutions and also a Content Creator ✍️ <br />
-I am self-taught 🚀 and I love talking & writing about Web3 Development , & Software Development in general.
+I am self-taught 🚀 and I love talking & writing about Web3 Development, & Software Development in general.

-I have been coding for 5 years and I am currently a Full Stack Developer with experience Vue,React,JS and AI algorithms.
+I have been coding for 5 years and I am currently a Full Stack Developer and Blockchain Researcher with experience Vue, React, JS, Solidity, EVM and AI algorithms.

 I am on a journey to make Web3 Development accessible to everyone and I would love to share that journey with you 💛